EY launches Twin Cities minority-business support program

 He added the firm will serve the entrepreneurs just as it would its largest clients.

-"Priority access," O'Leary said. ""To have a sustainable impact, we need to include the ecosystem beyond our firm.
-Other key stakeholders will be venture capital, banks, private equity, attorneys and others resources."
+"Priority access," O'Leary said.
+"To have a sustainable impact, we need to include the ecosystem beyond our firm.
+Other key stakeholders will be venture capital, banks, private equity, attorneys and other resources."

 Ranga Chinongoza, a senior manager in EY's Minneapolis office, will lead the pro bono effort.